ToyReid/QuickBase/README.md

 # QuickBase
-VolHacks III - Time-based app opener
+VolHacks III - Routine website opener targeted at students who commonly open the same web pages on a schedule.